owinges/face-recognizer/README.md

 7. Express

 **Changes Currently In Progress**
-* Implement the Bulma CSS framework and remove Tachyons entirely.
+* Implement custom styling with Styled Components and remove Tachyons entirely.
 * Improve styling of all components, particularly the Face Recognition and Image Link Form components.

 **Upcoming Changes**